 Kolby Pavlock is an Idaho native and currently lives in Kuna, ID with his parents and sister.
 He started hunting at age 3 and got started in big game hunting by the time he was 12.
 He's a senior at Kuna High School and have been taking a precision machining class, with plans to pursue in machining after graduation.

-Kolby started shooting competitively when I was 12, competing in rimfire and 3-Gun, followed by USPSA soon after.
+Kolby started shooting competitively when he was 12, competing in rimfire and 3-Gun, followed by USPSA soon after.
 He loves competing in these shooting sports and wants to continue doing them.
 He currently shoots a Volquartsen Scorpion and a Lightweight rifle for rimfire matches.
 Watch Kolby's video

 Cheyenne Dalton is a 16 year old homeschooler from Missouri.
 She started her competitive shooting career in 2014 and quickly earned several state level Rimfire titles.
 Her 2014 season was capped off by a High Limited lady title at the Rimfire world championship.
 2015 was another great year for Cheyenne winning several titles including High Lady at the Alabama state Rimfire championship as well as an overall Title at the Wyoming state games.
 In 2016 she repeated again as High Limited lady at the Rimfire world championship.